alexmacarthur/macarthur-me-gatsby/src/posts/local-mysql-with-docker.md

 **Port:** 3306

+## Looking to Set Up Other DBs w/ Docker Compose?

+I've put this Compose setup and a few others [into a repository](https://github.com/alexmacarthur/local-docker-db) for easy access.
+At the time I'm writing this, it includes MySQL, Postgres, and Mongo.
+Feel free to use it as needed, as well as contrbute any other configurations you've found useful.

 ## The End.

 Boom.
 With a single command, you have a running, persistent, self-contained MySQL instance ready for your development needs.
-Have a hot, helpful tip related to anything here?
+Have a helpful tip related to anything here?
 Share it!